-Emma Wheeler and Ophelia Taylor will each receive a £3,000 (£1,000 per year) grant towards the Television Production BA Honours course to assist with their studies.
-In addition the beneficiaries will receive mentoring, free membership of The Hospital Club and the RTS while studying and one year’s free membership of the RTS after they graduate.
+Amber Fisher and Mark Tran each receive a £3,000 (£1,000 per year) grant towards the Television Production BA Honours course to assist with their studies.
+In addition, the beneficiaries will receive mentoring, and free membership of The Hospital Club, a private members club for those in the creative industries, and the RTS.

-The Royal Television Society – Britain's leading forum for television and related media and an educational charity whose purpose is to promote the art and science of television – has announced the 20 individuals who will receive bursaries as part of its inaugural undergraduate bursary scheme.
-The scheme, with funding totalling £60,000, aims to widen participation in media and related industries and assist talented people from low income backgrounds who are seeking a career in the industry.
+The Royal Television Society – Britain's leading forum for television and related media and an educational charity whose purpose is to promote the art and science of television – has announced the 27 individuals who will receive bursaries as part of its undergraduate bursary scheme this year.
+The scheme, with funding totalling £79,000, aims to widen participation in media and related industries and assist talented people from low income backgrounds who are seeking a career in the industry.

 The RTS bursary recipients were selected by a panel of industry professionals following an open call to all UK students applying for courses at accredited universities.